WICG/turtledove/FLEDGE.md

 Optionally, `perBuyerPrioritySignals` is an object mapping string keys to Javascript numbers that can be used to dynamically compute interest group priorities before `perBuyerGroupLimits` are applied.
 See [Filtering and Prioritizing Interest Groups](#35-filtering-and-prioritizing-interest-groups) for more information.

 Optionally, `perBuyerCurrencies` and `sellerCurrency` are used for [currency-checking](#36-currency-checking). `sellerCurrency` also affects how [currencies behave in reporting](#53-currencies-in-reporting).

+Optionally, `perBuyerTKVSignals` and `sellerTKVSignals` may be specified to provide contextual information to both the buyer and seller trusted key value server.
+It may contain arbitrary JSON-serializeable data.
+A key of `*` in `perBuyerTKVSignals` may be used to set a value to send in TVK feteches to buyers not specifically listed by origin.
+This data will only be included to signals fetched from a version 2 TKV server running in a TEE, so will not be included in signals requests sent to BYOS servers.
+If the Promise is failed, the buyer will not be given a chance to bit in the auction.
+See [Trusted Signals Server In TEE](#312-trusted-signals-server-in-tee) for more information.

 Optionally, `deprecatedRenderURLReplacements` can be specified to allow replacing macros within the URN or `src` of the `FencedFrameConfig` returned by `runAdAuction`.
 These replacements must be in the format of `${...}` or `%%...%%`.
 The mapping specified here works similar to the second parameter of [navigator.deprecatedReplaceInURN()](#72-navigatordeprecatedreplaceinurn), but within the auction config.
 This allows for replacements within top level seller auction configs where there are no component seller auction configs, or within component auction configs.
 Note that when making replacements within the URL host, be sure to use `${...}`, as `%` symbols are not permitted directly in the host.